GusakovIgor/Pr.2-Stack/README.md

 # Pr.2-Stack
 # Introduction

+### First of all I highly recommend you to read this README in my [Notion](https://www.notion.so/Super-protected-stack-e12adfb68cd14ea48b7b01f2a0f6d036) (it's more colourfull and clear)

 ### Let me introduce you a pretty cool, simple project, that can help to:

 - Understand how classical data structure "stack" works in details